terra-hq/helpers/README.md

 if (postID) {
     console.log(`Found post with ID: ${postID}`);
 } else {
-    console.log("No post found with the specified title.");
+    console.log("No post found with the specified slug.");
 }
 ```